azadbolour/azadbolour.github.io/profile.md

 Contribution to all aspects of the development process, including product definition, system design and construction, and the development process itself.
 Preference for modern functional programming langauges like Scala.
-Preference for a low ceremony self-organizing team cuture.
+Preference for a low ceremony self-organizing team culture.

 ## Experience